Admiral1428/raster-engine/README.md

 $$\alpha = 1 - \beta - \gamma$$

 Pixels inside the triangle were identified by checking which Barycentric coordinates were greater than zero - using a practical tolerance of $$-1 \times 10^{-3}$$.
 A z-depth buffer was initialized across all screen pixels with a default value of $1.0$ (the far clipping plane).
-The *ndc* z-depth for each relvant pixel was then computed by interpolating the homogeneous vertex positions using the corresponding barycentric weights:
+The *ndc* z-depth for each relevant pixel was then computed by interpolating the homogeneous vertex positions using the corresponding barycentric weights:

 $$\left({{z} \over {w}}\right)_{ndc} = \alpha \left({{z'_0} \over {w'_0}}\right) +  \beta \left({{z'_1} \over {w'_1}}\right) +  \gamma \left({{z'_2} \over {w'_2}}\right) $$